Now Open in Oxford! - 2718 West Oxford Loop, Suite 185

 Impacted teeth occur when a tooth is "stuck" and unable to fully erupt into its proper position in the mouth.
 The most commonly impacted teeth are the third molars, also known as wisdom teeth, which can get trapped in the back of the jaw and cause infections or other complications.
 While wisdom teeth are often extracted due to their lack of functional need, the second most commonly impacted tooth is the maxillary cuspid (upper eyetooth).
 This tooth plays a crucial role in the bite, guiding the alignment of the other teeth.
 Impacted cuspid teeth, which are often located on the palatal side of the dental arch, may require specialized techniques to help them erupt properly.
 At North Mississippi Oral & Maxillofacial Surgery Associates, we provide expert care for impacted teeth and offer treatments to help bring these teeth into their correct positions.
-With locations in Corinth, Southaven, and Tupelo, MS, we are here to help you address impacted teeth and restore your dental health.
+With locations in Corinth, Southaven, Tupelo, and Oxford, MS, we are here to help you address impacted teeth and restore your dental health.

 Impacted teeth are typically treated through a collaborative approach between an orthodontist and an oral surgeon.
 When an eyetooth, or maxillary cuspid, is impacted and unable to erupt on its own, the process often begins with the orthodontist placing braces on the upper arch to create space for the impacted tooth.
 If the baby eyetooth is still present, it is usually left in place until the space is prepared for the adult tooth.
 Once the space is ready, one of our oral surgeons will perform a simple procedure to expose the impacted tooth by lifting the gum tissue and, if necessary, remove the baby tooth.
 After the tooth is exposed, a small orthodontic bracket is bonded to it, with a gold chain attached to guide the tooth into place.
 A rubber band will be used to apply a gentle force to help the tooth erupt into the proper position, a process that may take up to a year.
 For more complex cases, such as when both upper cuspids are impacted, both teeth may be exposed and bracketed in one procedure.
 Early identification and treatment of impacted teeth can lead to a smoother process, and in some cases, the oral surgeon may expose the impacted tooth before braces are applied, which can reduce the time spent in braces.